heroku-miraheze/Anope-nix/README.md

-# nix-repository
+# Anope-nix
-My Nix Repository, here i will contribute Nixpkgs.
+Here will build Anope for NixOS.